electricitymaps/electricitymaps-contrib/mobileapp/README.md

 Note about releases: bumping the release number will cause a new binary to be created.
 All code-push updates are tied to a binary version, meaning that apps will only update to code-push updates that are compatible with their binary version.

+## App/Play Store Release Checklist
+- Run a debug build on iOS/Android and check that code-push properly installs an update.
+- Check app icons

 ## Troubleshooting

 If you get